microscaling/force12-lb-example/README.md

 ### Build your own version of the web server container

+Build the hello-world container and tag it 'f12web'.

 ```
 docker build -t f12web hello-world
 ```

+Change the [Microscaling-in-a-box configuration](https://app.force12.io/rules) to use the image tagged `f12web` as the high-priority task.

 You need to tell the Force12 client not to try to pull this image from the repository by adding the F12_PULL_IMAGES=false flag when you run it.